 Red lentils are great for quick soups!

-Red lentils are great for a quick soup because you don’t have to soak them overnight and they only take about 20 minutes to cook.
+Red lentils are great for a quick soup because you don’t have to soak them overnight and they only take about 20 minutes (or less) to cook.
 They don’t have a strong flavour and they don’t hold their shape when cooking – they meld into to the soup broth.

 1-Pot Coconut Lentil Vegetable Soup